vic-ma/syslog-ng-gitbook/chapters/chapter_7/section_1.md

 gint dog_weight = dog_as_animal.weight;
 ```

 These are the basics of how syslog-ng uses OOP, but there is much more to know.
-For example, how abstraction (abstract and virtual methods) and constructors (constructor chaining), work.
+For example, how abstraction (abstract and virtual methods) and constructors (`new` and `init` functions), work.
 These things are best understood by reading and working with actual syslog-ng code.
 They will be covered in the next section (source drivers) and so it is recommended that you read it even if you do not plan on making a source driver.